Azure/CCOInsights/deliveryGuide.md

 The Standard tier is offered [free for the first 60 days](https://azure.microsoft.com/en-us/pricing/details/security-center/).

-# Get Started with the Continuous Optimization Power BI Dashboard
+# Setting up the Continuous Optimization Power BI Dashboard
 ## Credentials
 By default, the template doesn’t have the customer Azure Account credentials loaded.
 Hence, the first step to start showing customer subscriptions data is to sign-In with the right user credentials.